ebarretodev/BookAspNet6Angula13/README.md

 8. Learn to develop fast and flexible Web APIs using GraphQL
 9. Add real-time capabilities to Angular apps with ASP.NET Core SignalR

+## Branchs are chapters
+The exercises can finded on different branchs.